qiskit-community/qiskit-dynamics/docs/tutorials/optimizing_pulse_sequence.rst

 3. Define a pulse sequence parameterization to optimize over.
 4. Define a gate fidelity function.
 5. Define an objective function for optimization.
-6. Use JAX to differentiate objective, then gradient optimize.
+6. Use JAX to differentiate the objective, then do the gradient optimization.

 1. Configure to use JAX
 -----------------------